holoviz/panel/doc/tutorials/basic/size.md

 #### Configure the Sizing Mode

-Arrange the `Markdown` pane and Bokeh `figure` such that they fully fill the available space but also ensure that the text never shrinks below 200 pixels and never grows above 500 pixels in width.
+Rearrange the `Markdown` pane and Bokeh `figure` below such that they fully fill the available space but also ensure that the text never shrinks below 200 pixels and never grows above 500 pixels in width.

 ```{pyodide}
 import pandas as pd